costacode/upload-files/README.md

 When you run `npm start`:

 1. The sass-loader compiles Sass into CSS
-2. Webpack bundles the compiled CSS into app.bundle.js.
+2. Webpack bundles the compiled CSS into maya.bundle.js.
-3.  app.bundle.js contains code that loads styles into the &lt;head&gt; section of index.html via JavaScript.
+3.  maya.bundle.js contains code that loads styles into the &lt;head&gt; section of index.html via JavaScript.
 This is why there is no stylesheet reference in index.html.

 When you run `npm run build`:

 1. The sass-loader compiles Sass into CSS
-2. Webpack extracts and bundles CSS into app.bundle.css.
+2. Webpack extracts and bundles CSS into maya.bundle.css.
 3. Webpack minifies app.bundle.css.
 It also minifies all JS.

 ### How do I deploy this?

--   Webpack places the resulting built project files into `/public` directory.
+-   Webpack places the resulting built project files into `/assets` directory.
 (There you will see the files you'll expose to the world).

 ### How do I add this on my app?